vmnomad/hundred_days_of_k8s/website/content/resources.md

 <span style="font-size:14px;">*The list will be updated on a regular basis as I make progress in my challenge.</span>

+&nbsp;

 ### **Official Trainings**

 * [Containers Fundamentals (LFS253)](https://training.linuxfoundation.org/training/containers-fundamentals/)

-    Understanding docker containers (or any other container engines) is an essential skill for learning kubernetes
+    Understanding docker containers (or any other container runtimes) is an essential skill for learning kubernetes.

 * [Introduction to Kubernetes (LFS158)](https://training.linuxfoundation.org/training/introduction-to-kubernetes/)

-    it is a good place to start learning containers if you have zero experience with K8s.
+    It is a good place to start learning containers if you have zero experience with K8s.
-    This is a free training available on the popular education platform [edx.org](https://www.edx.org).
+    This is a free training available on the popular education platform [edx.org](https://www.edx.org/course/introduction-to-kubernetes).

 * [Kubernetes Fundamentals (LFS258)](https://training.linuxfoundation.org/training/kubernetes-fundamentals/)